 1. The Adirondacks

 Once you’re there, you can try any of the adventure activities in Lake Placid—you can ride the epic bobsled run or go ski-jumping in the winter!
-If checking out museums, monuments, and memorials is your cup of tea, then heading over to Lake Champlain might be for you.
+If checking out museums, monuments, and memorial day is your cup of tea, then heading over to Lake Champlain might be for you.
 You can also go hiking, swimming, boating, or just see the many beautiful attractions at Lake George.
 There are so many fun things to enjoy in the area!
 Wherever you decide to go, you’ll surely find something to love in Upstate New York.

 Of course, if you feel like one day isn’t enough to explore the beauty of the place (spoiler alert: it’s really not!), staying for another day or two is an excellent option.
 And to make it more awesome, doing that is super easy!
 There are a lot of beautiful lake house rentals in Upstate New York that you can rent out for a few days.
 This way, you can conveniently explore the other sights and enjoy more fun activities in the area.
 Here are some vacation rentals you might want to try!